 Teaching of moral education helps students to see themselves as children of the same family or parents.
 Therefore, the problem of tribalism may not exist.
-Also, as members of the same family, the spirit of love will be radiate among them regardless of where they may come from.
+Also, as members of the same family, the spirit of love will be existing among them regardless of where they may come from.
 The teaching of moral education enhances the discipline of the learners.
 When students are exposed to moral education, they will realize that to obey is better than sacrifice and there is reward for obedience and punishment for disobedience.
-For example the journey of the Isrealites from Egypt to Promise Land, Eli and his sons, etc. The students will also know that they must be obedient to the constituted authorities, to their parents and people who are older than them.

-The National Policy on Education (2013) section1, sub-section 6a opines that 'Development of the individual into a morally sound, patriotic and effective citizens' as one of the goal of education in Nigeria.
-The policy document in section 2, sub-section 15d, 17d and 19d emphasized the indispensability of the inculcation of social, moral norms and values in the child.
-It also gave the following as the prescribed curricular activities for the primary school pupils (a) the inculcation of permanent literacy and numeracy and ability to communicate effectively; lay of sound basis for scientific, critical and reflective thinking; instill social, moral norms and values in the child; etc (page 7).
-From the above, it is obvious that the National Policy on Education officially recognizes the teaching and learning of moral education in schools and is usually stated as Religion and National Values (Christian Religious Studies, Islamic Studies, Social Studies, Civic Education and Security Education).
+The students will also know that they must be obedient to the constituted authorities, to their parents and people who are older than them.
+The National Policy on Education (1981) gave the following as the prescribed curricular activities for the primary school pupils (a) the inculcation of literacy and numeracy, the study of science, the study of the social norms and values of the local community and of the country as a whole through civics and social studies, the giving of health and physical education, moral and religious education, the encouragement of crafts and domestic science and agriculture (page 12).
+From the above, it is obvious that the National Policy on Education officially recognizes the teaching and learning of moral education in schools.

+In order to have a hundred percent success in the implementation of primary education policy, the policy document states that:

+For improving the teaching of moral and religious education, government will ensure, through the various state Ministries of Education, the production of a suitable curriculum and the training of teachers for the subjects (Page 13).